mcverter/Dissertation/README.md

 Buddhadāsa Bhikkhu claims that, “The Buddha mentioned that there was a religious teacher at that time named Araka who taught about impermanence as much as the Buddha did, but went no further and said nothing about dukkham (suffering) and anattā (non##selfhood). . . .
 The Blessed One probably meant Heraclitus.”18

+That is, anarchism is compelled by our continuous ethical orientation to other persons (even the other person who I am to myself over time), not by a Heraclitean flux of interpenetrating forces.

 - ### Dukkha

   Prajna (wisdom) has a liberatory aspect.
 Knowledge of suffering means knowledge of the four noble truths of Buddhism that grimly notes that all existence is suffering but that there is also a path that leads from suffering.